-For too long a city that many Americans tourists whizzed by on their way between Amsterdam and Paris, Antwerp has recently—and very quickly—become one of the top European destinations for gay tourists from around the world.
-And no one will deny Antwerp’s supremacy as a must-stop, must-stay gay getaway after this city plays host to the World OutGames, a quadrennial sport, cultural, and human-rights festival, this July and August.
+For too long a city that many Americans tourists whizzed by on their way between Amsterdam and Paris, Antwerp has recently — and very quickly — become one of the top European destinations for gay tourists from around the world.

 Antwerp itself is a compact city of half a million resident that is entirely walkable but also offers a system of trams and buses.
-It boasts a range of architectural styles, though late-19th-century designs, including marvelous examples of art nouveau, predominate.
-It’s justifiably known for its beer (try Duvel, named for the devil, with is higher degree of alcohol content than American beers) and chocolate, but it’s also a world-class capital of fashion—with a world-famous fashion school, The Royal Academy of Fine Arts, and all the style and design trappings that come with that.
+It boasts a range of architectural styles, though late-19th-century designs, including marvelous examples of Art Nouveau, predominate.
+It’s justifiably known for its beer (try Duvel, named for the devil, with is higher degree of alcohol content than American beers) and chocolate, but it’s also a world-class capital of fashion, with a world-famous fashion school, The Royal Academy of Fine Arts.
+Antwerp offers the best of Europe without the maddening crowds of tourist traps; it's still a well-kept secret, but not for long.

 EAT: Where European Cuisines Collide